On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 parenting - the often long process of preparing the young for self-sufficiency, with the implicit goal of producing reproductively viable offspring.
 Different cultures will value different strategies, since different Peoples have different goals for their generational heirs.

 phenomenology - the "conscious, mindful and sensorial perception of one's self and immediate surroundings in the physical-social-spiritual environment" is a good way to introduce this deep term.
 It is the sensation of the body-mind-spirit "at idle", in the act of perceiving, dreaming, communicating, etc. Your personal phenomenology of any event will be shaped by your genetic makeup together with the spin you have put on every experience you've ever had.
-[Author Note: Still not completely happy with this entry, either.]
+[Author Note: Still not completely happy with this entry, either.
+Check out the short source comment, too.]

 projection - in mental health idiom, this can refer to either the use of the defense mechanism by the client, or the even more undesirable phenomenon, whereby the mental health practitioner builds his or her understanding of the client's experience through the lens of his or her own experience, instead of that of the client's.
 In these ways, it can actually be the opposite of empathy.
 Projection as a defense mechanism is seeing your traits in other people instead of in yourself.
 [Author Note: I'm not yet happy with this paragraph...at all!
 Please forget you even read it.
 However, my next paragraph....]